nginxinc/nginx-azure-workshops/labs/lab2/readme.md

 1. Test access again to http://cafe.example.com.
 You will now see the IIS default server page, instead of the Cafe Out of Stock page.
 If you check Chrome Dev Tools, the X-Proxy-Pass Header should now show `windowsvm`.

     ![Cafe IIS](media/lab2_cafe-windows-iis.png)

-    >Notice how easy it was, to create a new backend server, and then tell Nginx to `proxy_pass to a different Upstream`.
+    >Notice how easy it was, to create a new backend server, and then tell Nginx to `proxy_pass` to a different Upstream.
 You used the same Hostname, DNS record, and Nginx Server block, but you just told Nginx to switch backends with a different `proxy_pass` directive.

 1. Edit the `cafe.example.com.conf` file again, and change the comments to disable `windowsvm`, and re-enable the `proxy_pass` for `cafe_nginx`, as you will use it again in a future lab exercise.